[now updated FOR 2019]

 People who set goals (whether at the beginning of the year or any other time) are usually concerned with what they stand to gain — more money, a better version of themselves, more opportunities, etc.; however, a crucial component of goal-setting is also recognizing what you're willing to give up.

 In terms of the previous examples, you might be able to earn more money if you give up some time for leisure or entertainment, you might be able to become a better version of yourself if you give up your limiting beliefs, you might be able to have a better lifestyle if you give up staying in your comfort zone, and so on.

 Bonus: "What can I give up in order to gain/attain/accomplish _______?"

 Putting it together

-This reflection and planning exercise for 2019 can be somewhat extensive the more you reflect and the more you plan.
-For this reason, I've created this free 3-page printable you can download and use (now updated for 2019).
-Just type what email you want me to send it to below.
+This reflection and planning exercise for 2019 can take some time the more you reflect and the more you plan.
+For this reason, I've created a free 3-page printable you can download by clicking here (no sign up or purchase necessary).